berkeley-scf/tutorial-databases/sql.md

 ## 4.1 Overview

 In general, your DBMS should examine your query and try to implement it in the fastest way possible.
-And as discussed above, putting an indexes on your tables will often speed things up substantially, but only for certain types of queries.

 Some tips for faster queries include:

--   use indexes on fields used in WHERE and JOIN clauses
+-   use indexes on fields used in WHERE and JOIN clauses (see next section)
     -   try to avoid wildcards at the start of LIKE string comparison when you have an index on the field (as this requires looking at all of the rows)